catalinasy/NativeCocktailFinder/README.md

 ```

-I’m normalizing the data by building a “hashtable”, a `key-value` structure (object) where each key is drink's id. <br />
+I’m normalizing the data by building a “hashtable”, a `key-value` structure (object) where each key is the drink's id. <br />

 In order to build this structure, I’m using a helper function called `formatDrinks`.
 This function receives an array of drinks and executes a `reduce` to return the format needed. <br />